betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 mailing lists, Slack, and community calls are very effective ways for RSEs to start connecting.
 Raising RSE awareness in other software or research conferences can also build connections and provide a nucleus for new RSE communities.
-Sustainability of newly-forming groups Is a key concern: several countries have grown their communities to where they would be sustainable beyond the loss of any single person, although perhaps not yet beyond the loss of a small core group.
+Sustainability of newly-forming groups is a key concern: several countries have grown their communities to where they would be sustainable beyond the loss of any single person, although perhaps not yet beyond the loss of a small core group.
 And several examples were given